-Stockholders of record may revoke their proxies by attending the Annual Meeting and voting in person, by filing an instrument in writing revoking the proxy or by filing another duly executed proxy bearing a later date with our Secretary before the vote is counted or by voting again using the telephone or Internet before the cutoff time

-(your latest telephone or Internet proxy is the one that will be counted).
+Stockholders of record may revoke their proxies by attending the Annual Meeting and voting virtually, by filing an instrument in writing revoking the proxy or by filing another duly executed proxy bearing a later date with our Secretary before the vote is counted or by voting again using a telephone or the Internet before the cutoff time (your latest telephone or Internet proxy is the one that will be counted).
 If you hold shares through a bank or broker, you may revoke any prior voting instructions by contacting that firm.

-To vote as our Board recommends, stockholders must vote pursuant to the instructions on the Notice or on the proxy card or attend the meeting and vote in-person.
+To vote as our Board recommends, stockholders must vote pursuant to the instructions on the Notice or on the proxy card or attend the meeting and vote virtually.